pnykamp/imgSpinner/README.md

 ### Usage

-First import the imgSpinner js and css files.
+First import the imgSpinner js and css files (use your own path).

  	<script type="text/javascript" src="imgSpinner/ImgSpinner.js"></script>
 	<link rel="stylesheet" type="text/css" href="imgSpinner/ImgSpinner.css">

-Then initialize the spinner after the page has loaded.
+Then initialize the spinner after the page has loaded, for eg:

 	CreateImgSpinner().init("spinner", "images/sm-jpgs/#.jpg", "Antique Table", 1, 47, 1);

-The arguments for the init function are:
+The signature for the init function is:

 	init(divId, pattern, firstImgNum, lastImgNum, altText, directionAndSpeed)